Halloween has recently taken over Easter as the second-largest consumer spending holiday after Christmas.

 However, there are some great tips and ideas to keep your Halloween spending low – after all, it’s not long until Christmas now!

-Cheap Halloween costumes
+Cheap Halloween costume ideas

 You don’t need to spend a fortune for one night of the year.